hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/api-tokens.html.md

 Terraform Cloud supports three distinct types of API tokens with varying levels of access: user, team, and organization.
 There are differences in access levels and generation workflows for each of these token types, which are outlined below.

-Like with [user tokens](./users.html#api-tokens), team and organization API tokens are displayed only once when they are created, and are obfuscated thereafter.
+API tokens are displayed only once when they are created, and are obfuscated thereafter.
 If the token is lost, it must be regenerated.
 When a token is regenerated, the previous token immediately becomes invalid.

-~> **Important:** Unlike user tokens, team and organization tokens cannot authenticate with Terraform's `atlas` backend.
-This means they can't be used to run Terraform locally against state stored in Terraform Cloud, access `terraform_remote_state` data sources during a run, or [migrate local state into Terraform Cloud](../migrate/index.html).
-If you need to use the `atlas` backend for any reason, use a [user token][./users.html#api-tokens].

 ## User API Tokens